matthewkeil/homodigit.us/README.md

 Next, does the site's target client live in one region, like the US or Asia, or are they global?
 We will assume one region.
 To be fair, if you have a global audience and need high availability, this doc is a great executive overview to manage someone doing that, like as part of their full-time job.
 Wink.
 Coincidentally, I'm for hire as this is one of my projects for coding boot camp.
 What can I say, I'm an overachiever...

 We have another choice to make is how many masters we want.
-That is silly to ask when I haven't introduced it.
-[Watch this video.]() OK, you are back.
+That is silly to ask when I haven't introduced them.
+[Watch me](https://www.youtube.com/watch?v=DZ-Wv3XNoAk) and [read me.](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/architecture.md#architecture) OK, you are back.
 Chances of a data center going down and taking your master with it are small but possible so placing redundant masters in different physical facilities can make sense depending on your use case.
-I think the big providers usually prioritize the master nodes when scheduling work (ie the preempible part) and dont cannibalize them as readily thus killing the routing tables.
-It's NOT a common thing, nor is a data center going down, but it's a point of note.
+In google's case the master does not count toward your number of nodes, its sort of baked in, but if the data center goes offline so does your app.
+It's NOT a common thing but it's a point of note.

 So to summarize, from least to most available:
 - 1 node, 1 master, 1 zone, 1 region
 - many nodes, 1 master, 1 zone, 1 region
 - many nodes, many masters, 1 zone, 1 region
+- many nodes, 1 master, many zones, 1 region
 - many nodes, many masters, many zones, 1 region (regional cluster and the next topic up)
 - many nodes, many masters, many zones, many regions